Free Printable Summer Reading Log For Kids

 4. Lastly, don’t forget to praise their efforts and celebrate milestones to reinforce the joy of reading.
 By implementing these strategies, you’ll nurture a lifelong love for reading in no time!

-This summer log reading worksheet is free to print but is for personal and classroom use only.
+These free summer printables are for personal and classroom use only.
 Scroll to the bottom of the post and add your email address to get the pdf file.

 There are three different worksheets to download, one in color, and two are black and white (to save on your ink!)